Illegal immigration to the United States: Legislation

 The decisive opening came in 1965, a year after the Civil Rights Act of 1964 outlawed discrimination based on race or national origin.
 The Immigration and Nationality Act of 1965 abolished the quota system.
 The 1965 Act also established several new limits to which immigrants would be admissible for permanent residence in the United States.
 A 1990 act increased the annual immigrant limit to 675,000 per year.

-In 1996, Congress debated two immigration bills - one focused on limiting legal immigration, and another focused on illegal immigration.
+In 1996, Congress debated two immigration bills, one focused on limiting legal immigration and another on illegal immigration.
 The legal immigration reform bills failed to pass, while the illegal immigration bill was passed in the form of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
 President Bill Clinton signed the Act into law and it became effective on April 1, 1997.
-The key components of the Act included increasing the number of border agents, increasing penalties on those who assisted illegal immigrants into the United States, creating a 10-year re-entry ban on those who had been deported after living in the U.S. illegally for over one year, and expanding the list of crimes that any immigrant (regardless of legal status) could be deported for.
+The key components of the Act included increasing the number of border agents, increasing penalties on those who smuggled immigrants into the United States, creating a 10-year re-entry ban on those who had been deported after living in the US illegally for over one year, and expanding the list of crimes that any immigrant (regardless of legal status) could be deported for.

+In February 2024 and again in May 2024, Republicans in the Senate blocked a border security bill Joe Biden had pushed for to reduce the number of migrants who can claim asylum at the border and provide more money for Customs and Border Protection officials, asylum officers, immigration judges and scanning technology at the border.
+It was negotiated in a bipartisan manner and initially looked like it had the votes to pass until Donald Trump opposed it, citing that it would boost Biden's reelection chances.
+Five senators on the left voted against it for not providing enough relief for migrants already in the United States.

 Border controls

-As early as 1904, mounted border watchmen were employed by the U.S. Immigration Service to prevent illegal southern border crossings.
+As early as 1904, mounted border watchmen were employed by the US Immigration Service to prevent illegal southern border crossings.
 Texas Rangers were also often employed along the Texas border with Mexico.

-Increased border militarization in the United States had the unintended consequence of increasing illegal immigration to the United States, as temporary undocumented immigrants who entered the United States seasonally for work opted to stay permanently in the United States and bring their families once it became harder to move across the border regularly.
-The U.S. Border Patrol was also officially created in 1924, with its duties in 1925 broadened to include guarding the sea coast.
+The US Border Patrol was also officially created in 1924, with its duties in 1925 broadened to include guarding the sea coast.
 Illegal entry into the United States became a particular problem during Prohibition, when bootleggers and smugglers would illegally enter the country to transport alcohol.